-The 1930s economic depression and the rise of chain and specialty stores affected department stores worldwide.
+The 1930s economic depression and the rise of chain and speciality stores affected department stores worldwide.
 Other factors threatened the stores’ supremacy in New Zealand.
 From 1938, the Labour government imposed import restrictions to regulate New Zealand’s overseas spending and encourage local industries.
-Department stores’ allocations of import licences were drastically reduced, so they could no longer access such a variety of goods from overseas.
+Department stores’ allocations of import licences were drastically reduced, so they could no longer access such a wide variety of goods from overseas.
 Price controls were also imposed, which limited profits.

 The Second World War limited the goods that department stores had access to.
 Clothing and household linen were rationed, and elastic, silk stockings and cotton goods were virtually unobtainable.
-Shortages of materials and workers restricted repairs and maintenance of older buildings.
-In the climate of austerity, the stores found it hard to maintain their position as ‘cathedrals of consumption’.
+Shortages of materials and workers restricted repairs to and maintenance of older buildings.
+In this climate of austerity, the stores found it hard to maintain their position as ‘cathedrals of consumption’.

 Suburban versus city stores